Why the Intramuros Golf Course Has to Give Way to National Progress

 The environmental value of the golf course will be affected.

 The answer to that is —- surface area.
-A single tree could have the equivalent surface area of probably 2,000 square meters of grass.
+A single tree that is made part of the landscaping could have the equivalent surface area of probably 2,000 square meters of grass.
 There’s more oxygen in trees than a single layer of grass.

 The golf tourism value of the Philippines will be negatively affected.